business4s/decisions4s/website/docs/features/diagnostics.md

 ```

 Which produces a debug string containing

 * Name of the decision
 * Hit policy
 * Result of the evaluation
 * Input used
 * All the evaluated rules, including:
     * Their predicates
     * Predicates' results (satisfied or not)
     * Rule output

 ## Example

 ```text file=./test/resources/docs/pull-request-diagnostics.txt
 ```

 ## Customization

+Currently,
-Currently, there is no option to customize the message.
-It should be fully possible to define a custom format on the
+there is no option to customize the message
-user side, by replicating the logic from `DiagnosticsPrinter`.
-If you believe it's worth exposing some cusomization
+but users are encouraged to implement their own formats by replicating the logic from `DiagnosticsPrinter`.
-options from the library itself, or to modify the format in general, please reach out!
+If you believe it's worth exposing some customization options from the library itself, or to modify the format in
+general, please reach out!